jlduan/fba/docs/_build/html/_sources/tutorials/phage-atac/PRJNA661457/tutorial.rst.txt

 Result summary.

 39.9 % (21,672,447 out of 54,274,791) of total read pairs have valid cell and feature barcodes.
-The median count per cell for this phage-derived tag library is 2,261.0.
+The median number of reads per cell for this phage-derived tag library is 2,261.0.

 .. code-block:: console